- In this tight labor market, there is value in rehiring past employees (boomerang employees).

 In today’s challenging economy and changing work environment, you may want to rethink your approach to recruiting.
 While many are still feeling the effects of the Great Resignation, consider the future potential of the Great Return, where employers hire back former employees.
 Replacing exiting workers costs one-half to two times the employee’s annual salary.
 Assuming an average salary of $50,000, that replacement cost translates to between $25,000 and $100,000 per employee.
 These so-called boomerang employees might be the key to filling gaps in your talent pool while saving significant time and money.

-The potential advantages of rehiring may likely reverse whatever long-standing reservations or feelings that may exist around boomerang employees.
-Former employees already know the ins and outs of the job, making the transition more manageable from day one.
-Organizations save on the cost of searching, recruiting, selecting, training, and onboarding new employees.
+Not only are there some benefits for the organization, but it seems that employees have found that the grass isn’t always greener when they switch jobs.
 Research by UKG in 2022 found that 43% of people who quit their jobs during the pandemic believe they were better off in their old position.
 Other research shows nearly one in five people who quit their jobs since the pandemic have returned to their previous employers.

-Boomerang employees are opportune candidates, especially if they left previously on good terms.
-There are key benefits to bringing former employees back into the organization.
+There are a couple of key benefits to bringing former employees back into the organization.
 One reason is that it increases the size of your qualified applicant pool during the recruiting process.
-Data collected through our exit surveys indicates that in most cases, over 50% of preventable, voluntary exits say that they’d likely consider returning to the organization.
-In cases where there are especially tough-to-fill positions because of a unique combination of a required skill set, or a location that is particularly difficult to staff, opening your search to former employees significantly increases your pool of qualified candidates.
+Data collected through our exit surveys indicates that in most cases, over 50% of preventable exits say that they’d likely consider returning to the organization.
+In cases where there are especially tough-to-fill positions because of a unique combination of a required skill set, or a location that is particularly difficult to staff, opening up your search to former employees significantly increases your pool of qualified candidates.

 In addition to increasing your candidate pool, another key benefit to rehiring a former employee is a reduction in training costs.
 Not only will a former employee move through interviews and onboarding more quickly, but the time spent on training will be significantly less.
-They are accustomed to your culture, know your processes and procedures, understand who the key points of contact are, and are familiar with your operating systems.
+They will already be accustomed to your culture, know your processes and procedures, understand who the key points of contact are, and be familiar with your operating systems.
+Depending upon how long they have been away from the organization, and how much has changed, the time between being rehired and being productive will be significantly shorter than that of a new hire.

 Additional research from Cornell University, highlights some of the benefits an organization realizes with rehires.
 Boomerang employees are better able to: